erikarn/erikarn.github.io/cv.md

 #### Wifi Team Lead, Architect

+Moved into team lead in early 2017 and networking architecture lead in mid 2017.

 * Working on Broadcom ARM and 802.11ac hardware
 * Working on Qualcomm Atheros ARM, 802.11n and 802.11ac hardware
 * Wifi hardware validation (lightpoint)